Fire ant treatment update for organic properties

 We confirmed that the fire ant treatment product used on properties certified as organic under Australian standards in targeted fire ant areas may be unsuitable.
 Two ingredients in the product—soybean oil and corn grit—have been sourced from genetically modified (GM) soybean and corn.
 These ingredients are not live and viable, so they are not genetically modified organisms and do not require approval from the Office of the Gene Technology Regulator (OGTR) to be used in the treatment product.
 Visit the OGTR's website for more information.

-Because the soybean oil and corn grit are not GM-free, we have suspended treatment on all known organic properties while we source non-GM alternatives.
+Because the soybean oil and corn grit are not GM-free, we have temporarily suspended treatment on organic properties certified to the National Standard for Export while we source suitable alternatives.
 This action upholds organic industry standards and protects organic operators and communities from fire ants.

 We are working with organic peak bodies, relevant authorities, and organic operators to assess and minimise any impact on certification.
 We also ask operators certified under private domestic organic standards to seek guidance from their certifying body, which is best placed to advise on domestic certification matters.

-While we have suspended treatment on certified organic properties, we continue treating non-organic properties.
-We may request confirmation of certification to ensure when necessary.
+While we have temporarily suspended treatment on organic properties certified to the National Standard for Export.
+The Program will work on a case-by-case basis with any other client claiming organic production.
+We may request additional information to plan a safe and effective treatment approach for the property.
 Maintaining eradication efforts is critical to eliminating this globally recognised super pest.

 For questions, submit an online enquiry.